leo9015/Via_project/README.md

 # Via_project
-Automation of via.com website using JAVA 8 in Eclipse used selenium for automation of website
+Automation of via.com website using JAVA 8 in Eclipse and used tools like Selenium,TestNG and Junit